OrhunBoydak/Classification_of_Wine_data_using_K-Nearest-Neighbors-KNN-_and_Decision_Tree_Algorithms/README.md

-# Classification of Wine Dataset using K-Nearest Neighbors (KNN) and Decision Tree Algorithms
+# Classification of Wine Dataset using KNN and Decision Tree Algorithms

 This project demonstrates the application of two classification algorithms—K-Nearest Neighbors (KNN) and Decision Tree—on the Wine dataset.
 The goal is to compare the performance of these algorithms in classifying different types of wine based on their chemical properties.